 [Section 32 inserted by No. 10 of 2001 s.
 13; amended by No. 20 of 2003 s.
 5.]

-33. Distribution of surplus property
+33. Surplus property on winding up, distribution of

 (1) In this section a reference to the surplus property of an incorporated association is a reference to that property of the association remaining after satisfaction of the debts and liabilities of the association and the costs, charges and expenses of the winding up of the association.